RasaHQ/rasa/docs/user-guide/installation.rst

 This will install both Rasa and Rasa X.
 If you don't want to use Rasa X, run ``pip install rasa`` instead.

-Once you're done installing, head over to the :ref:`tutorial` .
+Once you're done installing, head over to the :ref:`rasa-tutorial` .

 .. raw:: html